cidisk/backup/README.md

 # backup
-backup some files
+1. backup some files

-A library for sending protocol buffer requests and serialize the requests for a specific type of advertisement.
+2. A library for generating a specific type of advertisement and sending protocol buffer requests and serialize the requests or response.